High velocity fan, stroboscopic tachometer, motion sensor, plywood, metal studs, gaffers tape

-For many years I have been interested in the work of artists James Turrell, Olafur Eliasson, and Anish Kapoor, which often concern challenging a viewer’s inclination to unquestioningly trust their sense of sight.
+For many years I have looked at the work of artists James Turrell, Olafur Eliasson, and Anish Kapoor, which frequently challenge a viewer’s inclination to unquestioningly trust their sense of sight.
 The works of Eliasson and Turrell in particular often completely immerse the viewer in a controlled environment, making a person keenly aware of both the wonders and limitations of their perception.
-I was also intrigued a few years ago by the dynamic experiences and visual play created through limiting and controlling vantage points in the amusement rides at Disneyland.
+I'm also interested in the dynamic experiences and visual play created through limiting and controlling vantage points in the amusement rides at Disneyland and Disney World.
 It was in the midst of ruminating on these influences that the specific idea for Negative Matter emerged.

 The title Negative Matter is drawn from a concept used by physicists in reference to a type of mass that does not behave according to the way that we would normally expect.
 Negative matter would be repelled by a gravitational force, rather than drawn toward it, or accelerate in a direction opposite an applied external force, according to the Wikipedia entry on the concept.
 This web-based entry further clarifies: “Despite being completely inconsistent with a common-sense approach and the expected behavior of ‘normal’ matter, negative mass is completely mathematically consistent and introduces no violation of conservation of momentum or energy.”